Alex23013/compilers/docs/semantic.md

   returns 0 if the types are incompatible

 to_type(type, value): converts value to type

+evaluate(token_list): evaluate an operation and return its result

 check_elements_types(list): check that all the elements of a list have the same type, returns boolean